PrajwalBambulkar/VR/README.md

-# UAT Server Deployment Guide
+# BIDD Deployment – Step-by-Step Guide

 This document contains step-by-step manual deployment instructions for the UAT environment.
 All commands must be executed on the server by a sudo-enabled user.